jorgeneikemo/drinksREST/README.md

 # About
 REST api created with expressjs and mysql.
+Database using the Third normal form for associations.
 An api for getting different cocktails.
 Can query by name or ingredients.
 Can also get by :id.

 # Installation
 ```